brucerbrown/GCD_Project_Files/Codebook.md

 Variables Overview

-The variables contained in the original data set were collected from 30 volunteers ranging in age from 19-48.
+The variables contained in the original dataset were collected from 30 volunteers ranging in age from 19-48.
 Each person performed the following six activities wearing a smartphone (Galaxy S II) on their waist:

     Walking: coded as WALKING
     Walking Upstairs: coded as WALKING_UPSTAIRS